Course

 • Increased risk of victimization and violence

-• Transexual individuals are at an increased risk for mental health disorders, substance abuse, suicide, and more likely to be uninsured than any other LGB individuals (17)
+• Transgender individuals are at an increased risk for mental health disorders, substance abuse, and suicide and are more likely to be uninsured than any other LGBTQ+ individuals (12)

 Support systems and social acceptance are strongly linked to the mental health and safety of these individuals.
-Lack of support and acceptance in the home, workplace, or school leads to negative outcomes.
-Also, a lack of social programs to connect LBGTQ individuals to each other and build a community of safety and acceptance creates further gaps.
+Lack of support and acceptance in the home, workplace, or school leads to adverse outcomes.
+Also, a lack of social programs to connect LBGTQ+ individuals and build a community of safety and acceptance creates further gaps.

-There is currently still discrimination in access to health insurance and employment for this population which can affect accessibility of quality health care as well as affordable coverage.
+There is currently still discrimination in access to health insurance and employment for this population, which can affect the accessibility of quality health care as well as affordable coverage.

-Following this, a compilation of recent data showcases that there are significant issues with the quality and delivery of care provided to those in the LGBTQ community.
+Following this, a compilation of recent data showcases significant issues with the quality and delivery of care provided to those in the LGBTQ+ community.
 This data includes:

-In order to improve these conditions and close the gap for LGBTQ individuals, much can be done on the community level and in medical training:
+To improve these conditions and close the gap for LGBTQ+ individuals, much can be done on the community level and in medical training:

 • Community programs should be available to create safe spaces for connection and acceptance.

-• Data collection regarding this population needs to increase and be recognized as a medical necessity, as it is largely ignored currently.
+• Data collection regarding this population needs to increase and be recognized as a medical necessity, as it is currently largely ignored.

-It is essential for providers to stay up-to-date on changes and health trends among the LGBTQ populations, as healthcare delivery methods may require adjustments over time; this is critical when learning about cultural competence in nursing.
+Providers must stay current on changes and health trends among LGBTQ+ populations, as healthcare delivery methods may require adjustments over time; this is critical when learning about cultural competence in nursing.

 Quiz Questions